joshnuss/1000experiments.dev/posts/152-command-pattern-with-cloud-functions.md

     .match({id})

   // wipe out all commands past the pointer index
-  // this is in case we undid a bunch of commands
+  // this is just in case we undid commands
   // then if we insert a new command,
   // we cannot redo commands that are ahead in the stack await supabase